Nerissa

 Gave this to me for sleeping with me last night.

 Quote Analysis: Nerissa's reveal in the ring trick, and the play's most economical piece of comic compression.
-She is, of course, the doctor's clerk; the "scrubbed boy" she has accused herself of sleeping with is herself in disguise.
-The joke depends on the audience knowing what Gratiano does not, and the comic mechanism is exact: Nerissa is using the disguise that fooled her husband as the evidence that she has fooled him with it.
-The line is also the play's most direct demonstration of how completely the wives have outmanoeuvred the husbands, and how the comedy's geometric premise — the wives operating from positions of intellectual and legal command — has held all the way through to the closing scene.
+She is, of course, the doctor's clerk; the "scrubbed boy" she accuses herself of sleeping with is herself in disguise.
+The joke depends on the audience knowing what Gratiano does not – she is using the very disguise that fooled her husband as the evidence that she fooled him.
+It is also the play's clearest demonstration of how completely the wives have outmanoeuvred the husbands, and how the comedy's premise – the wives operating from positions of intellectual and legal command – has held all the way to the close.

 Key Takeaways

-- The Confidante: Nerissa is Portia's closest companion across the play's five acts — the figure who supplies the philosophical openings of 1.2, accompanies her into disguise in 4.1, and shares in the comic resolution of 5.1.
+- The Confidante: Nerissa is Portia's closest companion across the play – the figure who supplies the philosophical opening of A1S2, follows her into disguise in A4S1, and shares the comic resolution of A5S1.

-- The Servant Who Counsels: Her response to Portia's compliment ("They would be better, if well followed") establishes the friendship-and-counsel dynamic that distinguishes her from a conventional servant.
+- The Servant Who Counsels: Her reply to Portia's compliment ("They would be better, if well followed") sets up the friendship-and-counsel dynamic that marks her out from a conventional servant.

-- The Parallel Marriage: Her engagement to Gratiano in 3.2 — "You saw the mistress, I beheld the maid" — completes the comedy's structural double-pairing of the higher and lower status couples.
+- The Parallel Marriage: Her engagement to Gratiano in A3S2 – "You saw the mistress, I beheld the maid" – completes the comedy's double-pairing of the higher- and lower-status couples.

-- The Doctor's Clerk: Her disguised presence in the courtroom and her role in the ring trick give her a structural prominence the small speech-count of her role does not at first suggest — she is the comic-romantic parallel to Portia at every major plot juncture.
+- The Doctor's Clerk: Her disguised presence in the courtroom and her part in the ring trick give her a structural prominence her small speech-count does not at first suggest – the comic-romantic parallel to Portia at every major turn.

 Study Questions and Analysis